-Chapter 9 explains what to do if you want the plan to cover a medical item or service.
+Chapter 9, Section D, page 158 explains what to do if you want the plan to cover a medical item or service.
 It also tells you how to appeal the plan's coverage decision.
 You may also call Member Services to learn more about your appeal rights.